We did it! The Land Registry stays public

 Last year the government renewed its plans to privatise the Land Registry but – with your support – we helped to stop them!

 But, in 2016, the Land Registry came under threat from privatisation again.
 You helped us to fund a report written by the New Economics Foundation showing what a bad idea this would be for our economy.
 The report was quoted six times in a House of Commons debate in June.

-Dr Roberta Blackman-Woods (City of Durham, Labour): "As a recent report from the New Economics Foundation made clear, in the long term, the sale of the Land Registry would result in a significant loss of income to the Treasury....the decision to review proposals to privatise the Land Registry is being driven by the Treasury’s desire to bring in revenue in the short term without looking at the long-term negative impact that that would have."
+"As a recent report from the New Economics Foundation made clear, in the long term, the sale of the Land Registry would result in a significant loss of income to the Treasury.”
+Dr Roberta Blackman-Woods (City of Durham, Labour)

 Wed 12 Oct 2016.
 Source: www.dorsetecho.co.uk